TakuyaSuenaga/pylineworks/README.md

 ## Installation

+If you don't have setuptools-rust, run `pip install setuptools-rust`

 To install run `pip install git+https://github.com/TakuyaSuenaga/pylineworks.git`.

 Alternatively, you can clone the repo and run `python setup.py install`.

 ## Quick Start